 Lara Cattery recently attended the Pet Industry Association conference in Cairns.
-These conferences help us keep upto date with information about nutrition, animal welfare, care of the pet when boarding etc. A great talk by Dr Kim Kendall a veterinary feline specialist in NSW.
-Her observations and recomendations regarding feline behavior make us feel that we have got it right in the way we care for your pets here at Lara Cattery.
+These conferences help us keep up to date with information about nutrition, animal welfare, care of the pet when boarding etc. A great talk by Dr Kim Kendall a veterinary feline specialist in NSW.
+Her observations and recommendations regarding feline behaviour make us feel that we have got it right in the way we care for your pets here at Lara Cattery.

 We take Work Experience Students from the Gordon TAFE in Geelong who are studying Certificate Three in Veterinary Nursing and Veterinary Students from Melbourne University.

 They have the opportunity to gain insight into cat psychology, learn the principles of cross infection and why we work the way we do.
 Practice first class hygiene and discussions on cattery design and management overseas.

 We do this to help improve feline care and management in catteries as these people when qualified will be the first port of call for many owners when asking questions about their pets.

 “If man could be crossed with the cat it would improve the man, but it would deteriorate the cat”!